 The age-group question will also help you determine how many illustrations (and what kind) you will need in your book.
 Will it be a full-color picture book, or will there only be line-drawings?
 How much text will there be?
 If you're not sure of the answer, then you need to go to the children's section of a bookstore and look at your competition.
 Find books that you think either look or read like the one you've written, and see how the author/illustrator/publisher have answered those questions.

-Once you have settled on one or two books that you think match your own, then you should note the name of the title, author, and publisher.
-If the book has an "acknowledgments" page, then you should also note the name of the author's agent or editor—both of whom the author is likely to have thanked.
-Then you should go home and look at the publisher's website to see if the children's book you liked is the kind of book of which the publisher publishes a lot, or if it's just an outlier.
-(If it's an outlier, then you can be fairly sure that, like Lantern, it's not going to be a serious children's book publisher.)
+Once you have settled on one or two books that you think match your own, then you should note the title, author, and publisher.
+If the book has an "acknowledgments" page, then you should also note the author's agent or editor—both of whom the author is likely to have thanked.
+Then you should go home and look at the publisher's website to see if the children's book you liked is the kind the publisher publishes a lot of, or if it's an outlier.
+(If it's the latter, then you can be fairly sure that it's not a major children's book publisher.)
 You can also look up the agent's website to see if they're still in business, and also see if the editor is still at the publishing house that published the book you like.

 - Know your market.